Gugan0905/LoRA-LLM-Instruction-Finetuning-for-ASAG/Dataset/README.md

 1. 'expand.txt'
 2. 'mohler_joined.csv'

-Sources for both files can be found in the preprocessing notebook 'ASAG_Dataset_processing.ipynb'
+Sources for both files can be found in the preprocessing notebook 'ASAG_EDA_Dataset_processing.ipynb'

 This was performed to obtain a large enough dataset with varied samples.